imranfactorial/XSSLECTION/README.md

 At last all the results will be saved in `reflected.txt`.

-Feel free to comment if you face any error or have any feature to add.
+Feel free to comment if you face any error or have any feature to suggest.